MAI Systems Corp. v. Peak Computer, Inc.: Copyright issues

 allows copies made as an essential step in utilizing the software to be made without permission of the copyright holder by the owner of a copy of the software.
 Nonetheless, the court believed that this clause did not apply because end users of MAI's software were mere licensees.
 The court also considered two additional facts: Peak had unlicensed copies of MAI's operating system at Peak's headquarters and the unlicensed loaning of computers featuring MAI's operating system to Peak's customers.

 Based on the above facts, the court found that Peak was liable for copyright infringement.
+This decision was criticized by legal scholars.

-Trade Secret misappropriation
+Trade secret misappropriation

 Several employees left MAI and joined Peak, namely defendant Francis.
 When MAI's customers learned of their switch, several customers also switched their business based on previously developed business relationships.
 MAI contends that Peak misappropriated trade secrets, specifically their customer database, which MAI claims was developed and tweaked to give their customers the best experience.
 Peak argued that not only was the database not a trade secret, but also it did not take or utilize the database in any way.
 The court ruled that the database was in fact a trade secret but found that no portion of the customer data was taken by any former employees.
 Acknowledging that, the court stated "Merely informing a former employer's customers of a change of employment, without more, is not solicitation."
 However, Francis went beyond mere notification and visited former MAI customers and made personal phone calls to current MAI customers in order to encourage MAI customers to switch to Peak.

 MAI also alleged that Peak misappropriated trade secrets by using FIBs (Field Information Bulletins) in their own business practices.
 MAI issued these FIBs internally which contained briefings for the latest MAI technology and practices.
 The court agreed with MAI's claim that these documents were trade secrets.
 However, the court found this to be an issue of material fact and could not validate MAI's claims based on the evidence provided.

 The third point of trade secret misappropriation came from the MAI diagnostic software.
 MAI claimed that the diagnostic software contained important trade secrets that Peak misappropriated when loading a copy into RAM.
 Despite these claims, MAI failed to enumerate the specific trade secrets contained within the software and the court dismissed this claim.